msan622/spring-2014-template/homework1/README.md

 ### Small Multiples Plot
 ![Plot 3](hw1-multiples.png)
-<p align="center"> Again, I used my custom palette for the genres.
+<p align="center"> I used my custom palette for the genres.
 I also increased the size of the space between the facets to make the x-axis labels easier to read.
 Again, I transformed the x-axis labels, and created custom breaks for the y-axis. </p>

 ### Multi Line Plot
 ![Plot 4](hw1-multiline.png)
-<p align="center"> I created custom breaks for the x-axis, and labeled the legend.
+<p align="center"> I created custom breaks for the x-axis and labeled the legend.
 Again, I made the text size slightly smaller.
-I used a color palette from color brewer for this plot. </p>
+I color brewer for the palette for this plot. </p>